As a team owner or co-owner in the Rosita Fantasy Football League, you are bound to all terms and conditions contained

 The remaining settings, including scoring settings, are subject to change each season, and will be locked into place prior to the Draft.
 These settings can be found on both 1) the league’s main website (housed on ESPN.com) by clicking the “Settings” link, and 2) the Smartphone App by clicking “League Info” in the main menu.
 These league settings are hereby incorporated into this Constitution for any given season.
 Thus, all team owners are responsible for reading, retaining and following these league settings.

 Section 1.6 – Entry Fee

 The entry fee is $50 per team.
-Each team is responsible for paying the Commissioner the entry fee by the 2nd Saturday of August.
-PayPal is encouraged; choose the “Send Money to Friends or Family” option to avoid fees.
+Each team is responsible for paying the Commissioner the entry fee by the 2nd Saturday of August electronically or by cash/check.

 Section 1.7 – Late Entry Fee Penalty